text21/SafeCall/README.md

 Calls `fn` async, returns a Promise that resolves or rejects based on call success.
 Requires the `Promise` library.

+Note: `CallAsync` resolves with the full tuple returned by `fn` (preserving `nil` values).
+The project marks `CallAsync` and `SetPromiseModule` as deprecated in favor of `CallWithThread` for simple deferred execution — keep using a Promise adapter only if you need Promise-based flows.

 **Use case**: Run a function asynchronously and handle its result with Promises.
 **Best for**: Async workflows like data fetching or web requests.